hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 }
 ```

-Using `terraform import`, import Instances using the `id`.
+Using `terraform import`, import instances using the `id`.
 For example:

 ```console
 % terraform import aws_instance.web i-12345678